utdata/rwdir/docs/01-install.md

 When we create new "Projects", I want you to always save them in the `Documents/rwd` folder.
 This just keeps us all on the same page.

+## RStudio Cloud

+If your computer is aging and you find you have trouble with RStudio, there is [RStudio Cloud](https://rstudio.cloud/).
+You can try it for free but might end up on the $5/month plan before the end of the semester, depending on your use.
+It works quite well.